Introduction

 We have included sample data in this demo to highlight data visualization using LabMaestro.
 It can be viewed by clicking Recordings, Sample Data, and selecting the session 202410291457.
 Three .trk files are available for each question.
 For example, here is the content of sampleData_1.trk file (In the image, what time of day is it?).
 Feel free to examine fixation data for the other trials as well.

-By default, the data visualization window will plot fixations relative to screen coordinates (with point [0, 0] being the center of the screen).
+By default, the data visualization window plots fixations relative to screen coordinates (with point [0, 0] at the center of the screen).

 For this demo, we can use the default X vs Y plot.
 To better understand this data, we can add the visual stimulus to the background of the visualization window.
-As the stimulus filled the full screen, just select the stimulus (Renoir-Boating.jpg) in the Background property.
+As the stimulus fills the full screen, select the stimulus (Renoir-Boating.jpg) in the Background property.

 This will change the data plot to look like the figure below, making it much easier to interpret the data:

-If you wish to export data to run more in-depth analyses using your preferred programming language, simply right-click Recordings in the Project tab and select Export.
+If you wish to export data to run more in-depth analyses using your preferred programming language, right-click Recordings in the Project tab and select Export.
+You can export all recordings saved in your project to the BIDS format.